How to Renew Ohio Medicaid

 When the ex parte check can't confirm eligibility — because your income changed, records don't match, or the data is unavailable — ODM sends a renewal form to your address on file.
 You have 30 days to return it.
 Ohio can extend that deadline to 90 days in certain circumstances; if you miss the initial deadline, call your county CJFS office immediately rather than waiting.

-Renew online at benefits.ohio.gov, by phone at 1-800-324-8680, or in person at your county Job and Family Services office.
+ODM sends renewal notices roughly 60 days before your coverage end date, giving you time to gather documents and respond.
 Keep your mailing address current — a renewal notice sent to the wrong address is still considered delivered.

 What to have ready for your Ohio Medicaid renewal

 If ODM can't confirm your eligibility automatically, you'll need to provide updated information.
-Gather these before your deadline:
+Gather these before your deadline.
+If ODM's ex parte check succeeds, you won't need any of this — the items below are only required when ODM sends you a renewal form to complete.

 • Current proof of income — pay stubs from the last 30 days, or your most recent federal tax return if self-employed